bufbuild/knit/tutorial/starwars-knit-client-app-ts/README.md

 ### Query with relation RPC
 A relation defines a relationship between entities that exist in independent APIs, like `Film` in the `FilmService` and `Starship` in the `StarshipService`.
-See how they are defined in the [Star Wars Knit relation service in Go] section of the [Tutorial].
+See how relations are defined in the [Top level README].

 A knit client always uses the normal RPCs defined in the base services, it never needs call the RPCs defined by relations, those are used by the Knit